Green Bay Packers News: Dom Capers Reportedly Out As Defensive Coordinator

 — Peter Bukowski (@Peter_Bukowski) December 27, 2017

 Capers has also had two brief stints as a head coach.
-He headed the Panthers when they entered the league as an expansive franchise, and headed the Texans, also when they entered the league as an expansion franchise.
+He headed the Panthers when they entered the league as an expansive franchise, and headed the Texans, also when they entered the league as an expansive franchise.
 He was fired from both jobs.

 Speaking to the media earlier this week, Capers seemed to indicate that he sees the writing on the wall when it comes to his career in Green Bay.